 8. Number and types of cases brought/pending

-9. Impact of the Recommendation/Problems and Critiques, including
+9. Impact of the Recommendation/Problems and Critiques

 a.
-No collective redress mechanism
+Consequences where no collective redress mechanism is available

 b.
 Impact of the collective mechanism (or lack of) on behaviour/ policy of stakeholders (direct/ indirect, economic/social impact)

 I am not aware of any scholarly or policy papers concerning the impact of collective redress on the conduct of stakeholders.

 The reasons for and the problems with limited scope were examined above.
 Another incompatibility relates to the issue of class members/potential class members joining and leaving the class.
 The Recommendation suggests that, unless this undermines sound administration of justice, potential and actual class members ought to be able to join the class and leave the class any time before the judgement is given or the case is settled (Recommendations no. 22 and 23).
 The Polish Class Actions Act, on the other hand, introduces very strict time limits, controlled by courts, on the ability to join and leave a class.
 As mentioned above, potential class members cannot join after the time limit for them to do so, set by the court in the information on commencement of the action, has expired (article 11.5).
 An exception was introduced in article 17.2, where a person who, before the class action is commenced, took action that could be part of the class action against the defendant, can join the class at any time before the judgement in the first instance is given.
 Further, leaving the class after the decision ultimately establishing the class has become final is impossible (article 17.3 after the amendment).
 According to some commentators, including the Helsinki Foundation's Report on class actions, this is not a point of concern.
 According to the Report, the Class Actions Act allows to precisely define the membership of the class in the interests of both parties, and eliminates the possibility of the defendant 'tempting' some class members out of the class with individual settlement offers.